THE WISDOM ACADEMY PRESENTS

 This course provides the rare and extremely valuable opportunity to study with Thupten Jinpa.
 Jinpa is world-renowned as His Holiness the Dalai Lama’s translator as well as being a translator of Buddhist texts, writer, and scholar of the highest distinction.

-This course provides the precious chance to benefit from Jinpa’s vast understanding, including the chance to ask him practice questions during our 3 live Q&As.
+This course provides the precious chance to benefit from Jinpa’s vast understanding.

 Discover an inspiring and practical map of your mind

 Working with the mind can feel overwhelming.
 Whether it’s on the cushion or during other activities, it can be discouraging or difficult to work with the deluge of thoughts and emotions that can arise.